 - Entrants are not required to be WHNPA student members but are highly encouraged to apply immediately after entering.

 - Winning students will have their full-time student status verified by the WHNPA board.

 - Before winners will be announced, finalists must have an advisor (faculty mentor) confirm the student’s full-time student status at the time the work was created or published.
-Entrants will be asked to provide contact information for how the committee can reach an advisor the day of judging in February 2022.
+Entrants will be asked to provide contact information for how the committee can reach an advisor on the day of judging, date to be announced in February 2023.

 - Payments will be made via PayPal.